-- 105. An entity may be registered for GST if it is carrying on an 'enterprise' (section 23-10 of the GST Act). - 106.
+- 107. An entity may be registered for GST if it is carrying on an 'enterprise' (section 23-10 of the GST Act). - 108.
 The term 'enterprise' is defined in section 9-20 of the GST Act and includes an activity, or series of activities, done in the form of a business (paragraph 9-20(1)(a) of the GST Act).
-The use of the phrase 'in the form of' has been interpreted to indicate a wider meaning than the word 'business' in isolation. - 107.
-However, subsection 9-20(2) of the GST Act provides that the term 'enterprise' does not include an activity, or series of activities, done by an individual or partnership without a reasonable expectation of profit or gain. - 108.
-Miscellaneous Tax Ruling MT 2006/1 The New Tax System: the meaning of entity carrying on an enterprise for the purposes of entitlement to an Australian Business Number (MT 2006/1) sets out the Commissioner's views on when an entity is carrying on an enterprise for the purposes of section 9-20 of the GST Act. - 109.
-ATO Interpretative Decision ATO ID 2010/197 GST and agricultural managed investment scheme investor carrying on an enterprise considers a managed investment scheme similar to that which is the subject of this Ruling.
-This decision applies the principles set out in MT 2006/1 to conclude that the 'Grower' in that scheme was carrying on an enterprise for the purpose of section 9-20 of the GST Act.
+The use of the phrase 'in the form of' has been interpreted to indicate a wider meaning than the word 'business' in isolation. - 109.
+However, subsection 9-20(2) of the GST Act provides that the term 'enterprise' does not include an activity, or series of activities, done by an individual or partnership without a reasonable expectation of profit or gain. - 110.
+Miscellaneous Tax Ruling MT 2006/1 The New Tax System: the meaning of entity carrying on an enterprise for the purposes of entitlement to an Australian Business Number sets out the Commissioner's views on when an entity is carrying on an enterprise for the purposes of section 9-20 of the GST Act.